 It was originally drafted in response to a recurring problem of fly infestation and was adopted by four Kent local authorities (Ashford, Maidstone, Tonbridge & Malling and Tunbridge Wells).

 Sewage sludges (sometimes known as bio-solids) contain large amounts of nitrogen, phosphorus, trace elements and organic matter.
 Their application to agricultural land is regulated by the Sludge (Use in Agriculture) Regulations 1989, supported by a code of practice.

 Sewage sludges are also recycled in accordance with the 'Safe Sludge Matrix'.
 This agreement goes beyond the current regulatory requirements and as a result all untreated sludges can't be used on food crops.
 Sewage sludges can also be applied to non-agricultural land provided it can be demonstrated that there will be 'ecological improvement' of land.

 The application of sewage sludges can cause odour and it is normal practice to incorporate the material by cultivation.
 This will help to reduce its environmental impact.

 We are unable to stop the use of sewage sludges

 There is an agreement between the Environment Agency and Kent local authorities for the storage and application of waste to agricultural land and non agricultural land.

 Crop spraying is an essential element of farming today.
-Full details of crop spraying application can be found on the DEFRA website
+Full details of crop spraying application can be found on the DEFRA website.

-You can report an odour complaint online.
+You can also report an odour complaint online.